leex279/youtube-content/mcp-servers-educational/youtube-mcp-server/README.md

 # YouTube MCP Server

+> **DISCLAIMER**: This MCP server is for educational purposes only and is not production-ready.
+It is intended as a learning resource and demonstration of the Model Context Protocol integration with YouTube's API.

 A Model Context Protocol (MCP) server that facilitates interaction with YouTube's data through a standardized interface.
 This server provides a suite of methods categorized under videos, channels, playlists, and transcripts, enabling comprehensive access to YouTube content.

 ## Features